 The Comment node itself is an InlineStory that can contain paragraphs and runs.
 It represents the message of the comment as seen as a comment bubble in the preview pane.
 As this node is inline and a descendant of a body you can also extract the content from inside this message as well.

 The comment encapsulates the heading, first paragraph and the table in the second section.
 Let’s extract this comment into a new document.
 The IsInclusive option dictates if the comment itself is kept or discarded.

-The following code example shows how to do this is below:
+The following code example shows how to do this:

 Use the DocumentVisitor class to implement this usage scenario.
 This class corresponds to the well-known Visitor design pattern.
 With DocumentVisitor, you can define and execute custom operations that require enumeration over the document tree.

 DocumentVisitor provides a set of VisitXXX methods that are invoked when a particular document element (node) is encountered.
 For example,